 Additionally, Michael plans a variety of wellness lectures throughout the year.
 He also plans several trips to area sporting events.
 Michael is also the staff liaison to Cornwall Manor’s Residents’ Association’s Wellness Committee.
 This committee meets four times a year to discuss wellness issues and suggest wellness programming and activities to benefit resident.
 He is also part of Cornwall Manor’s Employee Wellness Committee as well.

-June 2020 Cancellations & Closures – all wellness classes in the Manypenny Recreation Center are cancelled and the Wright Family Wellness Center (fitness center, pool and spa) is also closed to community members, Cornwall Manor residents and employees.
+Coronavirus Cancellations & Closures – wellness classes in the Manypenny Recreation Center are cancelled and the pool and spa remain closed.
+The fitness center is available for Cornwall Manor residents only (no community members, no Cornwall Manor staff) by appointment (please contact the Wellness Coordinator to schedule).
 Click here for more information.

 Read more about Cornwall Manor’s wellness-minded residents on our blog.
 Click on the link to hear their stories!